 If half the battle is won by just showing up, you’ve only got half way to go on your own.
-In my opinion, you can win another fifteen percent by picking a workout you’re enthusiastic towards.
-There are plenty of workouts to choose from:
+If you think about it, you can probably win another fifteen percent by picking a workout you actually like.
+There are plenty of choices.

-- Crossfit – The perfect workout for advanced athletes, and great for those who want to stay in peak physical condition throughout the year.
+- Crossfit – seemingly the holy grail of exercise for advanced athletes, especially those who try to stay in peak physical condition throughout the entire year.

-- HIIT – short for High Intensity Interval Training, HIIT is a slight drop down from Crossfit, but good for those who eventually want to take the next step.
+- HIIT – short for High Intensity Interval Training, HIIT is a slight drop down from crossfit, but good for those who eventually want to take the next step.

 - Cycling – SoulCycle and/or FlyWheel classes are for those who love to hit the bike and hit it hard.
 It’s also great training for biker’s who like to hit the road.

-- Running – workout’s like OrangeTheory Fitness and Mile High Run Club is a cool (somewhat) new concept in New York.
-It combines interval running & strength training in an indoor setting and is good for all levels.
+- Running – workout’s like OrangeTheory Fitness and Mile High Run Club combine interval running and strength training in an indoor setting that’s good for all levels.

-- Yoga – Not that I need to explain this one, but yoga integrates basic-to-advanced elements of stretching and meditation.
+- Yoga – not that I need to explain this one, but yoga integrates basic-to-advanced elements of stretching and meditation.
 As anyone will tell you, there are major benefits to working yoga into any exercise routine.

 Feed off the Energy:

-If you haven’t figured it out, exercise in a group setting is pertinent to my theory.
-If you decide to go this route, you’re making a great decision for your health.
-From there, another ten percent can be won by feeding off of other people’s energy, especially if some of those people are your friends.
+If you can read between the lines, you’ll notice that exercise in a group setting is pertinent to my theory.
+Another ten percent can be won by feeding off of other people’s energy, especially if some of those people are your friends.
 But don’t pay too much attention to to what the next person is doing.
 Getting results is all about how much effort YOU put in.

-While it may be hard to NOT notice other people, this can be highly distracting.
-The main idea of a workout is to maximize our OWN personal benefit, no matter what anybody else does.
+While it may be hard to NOT notice other people, the main idea of a workout is to maximize our OWN personal benefit no matter what anybody else is doing.

 To further explain, I’ll use my husband as an example.
-He’s recently taken up Crossfit and on most weeknights, he attends class at a popular “box” (Crossfit lingo for “gym”) in Midtown Manhattan.
-On some nights, an advanced crossfitter named “Paul” shows up to the workout.
+As many as five days a week he does crossfit at a popular “box” (crossfit lingo for gym) in New York City.
+On some days, an advanced crossfitter named “Paul” shows up to the workout.

 You can’t make significant progress without facing reality, but a bunch of small steps start to add up.
 You don’t have to be the best one at the gym to get results, but you do have to be consistent.